Mobillity mojo logo

 Global Head of Diversity and Inclusion at ISS

-Commenting on this unprecedented achievement, Margot Slattery - Global Head of Diversity and Inclusion at ISS said: “I’m truly excited by this Platinum score, which is a testament to ISS’ efforts in creating inclusive workplaces, where everybody can be their authentic self and feel like they belong.
-Diversity and Inclusion must never just be words in company policies.
+Commenting on this unprecedented achievement, Margot Slattery, Global Head of Diversity and Inclusion at ISS, said: “I’m truly excited by this Platinum score, which is a testament to ISS’s efforts in creating inclusive workplaces, where everybody can be their authentic self and feel like they belong.
+Diversity and inclusion must never just be words in company policies.
 An inclusive mindset and culture should be reflected and reinforced by the way we talk, look and act, as well as through the physical surroundings of the workplace.

 Reflecting on the process of evaluating the Warsaw building before it was fully completed and the benefits he saw in doing so, Jan Pawlik commented: